Post at Apr 23, 2021

-Many are unaware that they are crippled in Co-dependent Relationships whether as friends, lovers or parents.
-Sacrificing & Victim-hood role plays, one being a Giver / Supporter against all odds and another seeking mercy, fearing responsibility or strength of their own life issues.
+Many are unaware that they are crippled by Co-dependent Relationships whether as friends, lovers or parents.
+In co-dependent relationships, one person would be Sacrificing while the other takes the role of a Victim, one being a Giver/Supporter against all odds and another seeking mercy, fearing responsibility, and not having strength to face their own life issues.

 EMOTIONAL TRIGGERS OF CO-DEPENDENT RELATIONSHIPS

 - A need for Approval and Recognition

 - A sense of Guilt in Asserting their Needs

 - A Compelling need to Dominate or Control others

 - Difficulty in Identifying Feelings

 - Extreme Anger

 - Intimacy issues